joomla/joomla-marketing/README.md

 ## Request Joomla!
 Marketing support

-If you need marketing support from the MWG you can use the links below to request support, share your ideas, request imagery, etc...
-You do need a GitHub account, if you don't have one you can **[create](https://github.com/join)** one.
+If you need marketing support from the Marketing Team you can use the links below to request support, share your ideas, request imagery, etc. You do need a GitHub account, if you don't have one you can **[create](https://github.com/join)** one.

 Just a few pointers :

-1. **If you ask support for an event (Joomla!Day, external, JUG meeting,...) please always mention date, location, number of attendees, needed materials**
+1. **If you ask support for an event (JoomlaDay, external, JUG meeting,...) please always mention date, location, number of attendees, needed materials**
 2. Try to give us as much information as possible
 3. If deadlines are applied do not forget to mention them
 4. Provide links if possible or screenshots/images